The biggest shock is Ontario's Progressive Conservative's continued connections with door-to-door fixed price energy contract "scams"

 Help spread the word.
 See FAQ for details.

-Have you ever gotten a knock at your from a representative of an energy reseller such as Universal Energy or Just Energy?
+Have you ever gotten a knock at your door from a representative of an energy reseller such as Universal Energy or Just Energy?
 They want you to sign up for fixed rate contracts.
 Does this sound familiar?
-In fact many people believe that fixed rate energy deals like this are some kind of illegal scam.
+In fact many people still believe that fixed rate energy deals like this are some kind of illegal scam.
 In fact they are not illegal at all because Harris and Eves passed laws which allow third party companies to make contracts with the consumer and your local utility is required to honour the deal by co-operating with it.
 Do you remember agents like this coming around before Harris?
 If you find the price that you signed up for far greater than the market price, even after you've been on it for years, there is no legal recourse that will allow you to renege without paying a cancellation fee.

 The business plan is called commodity brokering.
 Companies claim that they buy gas and hydro from the spot market in bulk, at times that its cheapest, natural gas in the summer for instance.
 Then they sell it back to the consumer at a fixed price.
 Because natural gas is expensive in the winter, in theory they will be able to sell it back to the consumer for more than the original purchase price but less than the current market price.
 Thus they can save you money while turning a profit.
 It all makes sense right?